AgnostiqHQ/covalent/README.md

 ### Installation

-Covalent is developed using Python version 3.8 on Linux and macOS.
+Covalent is developed using Python on Linux and macOS.
 The easiest way to install Covalent is using the PyPI package manager.

 ```
 pip install covalent --upgrade